sixhobbits/coding-with-replit/manuscript/12-building-news-word-clouds-using-python-and-repl-it.md

 ![](https://cdn.filestackcontent.com/i0IjIMSLmjQ7AI6yVQMA)

-## Overview
+## Overview and requirements
 We'll be building a simple web application step-by-step and explaining each line of code in detail.
 To follow, you should have some basic knowledge of programming and web concepts, such as what if statements are and how to use URLs.
+We'll be using Python for this tutorial, but we won't assume that you're a Python expert.

 Specifically, we'll:

 * Look at RSS feeds and how to use them in Python
 * Show how to set up a basic Flask web application